 Why install CaptionX if Premiere Pro already has Speech to Text?

-CaptionX supports 57+ languages versus Premiere's shorter list, has a dedicated caption panel with a more streamlined workflow, ships caption-specific improvements driven by editor feedback, and gives you a free monthly quota at no extra cost on top of Creative Cloud.
+CaptionX supports 100+ languages versus Premiere's shorter list, has a dedicated caption panel with a more streamlined workflow, ships caption-specific improvements driven by editor feedback, and is free to start at no extra cost on top of Creative Cloud.

 Does CaptionX cost extra on top of my Creative Cloud subscription?

-No. CaptionX has a free tier with a monthly caption quota — no extra cost to get started.
+No. CaptionX is free to start — no extra cost to get started.
 You can caption real projects for free before deciding whether to upgrade to a higher volume plan.

 How many languages does CaptionX support vs Premiere Pro?